 I love Rainbow Rowell’s writing style with all the different POVs and the fast pace, the characters and their dialogues.
 The light banter between Penny, Simon and Baz was hilarious, I didn’t realize just how much I missed Baz’s snarky retorts.
 This series is not the traditional fantasy one, it’s more of a magical adventure written in a contemporary, quirky style with amazing characters and relationship.
 It was the characters and their feelings and the dialogues that lead the story in such an amazing and addictive way, not the fantasy plot.

-This book captured my heart and I cannot wait for the next book!
-I am here for anything that gets me more of SnowBaz.
-Always!
+All in all, this book captured my heart and I cannot wait for the next book and, hopefully, more glorious SnowBaz moments!

 Get your own copy: